TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-react.md

 }
 ```

 A ref is simply a JavaScript object with a `current` property.
 The same object is returned by `useRef` for each render.
-After each render the ref's `current` property is updated to point at the most recent completion handler function.
+After each render, we update the ref's `current` property to point at the most recent completion handler function.
 You can't change `current` during a render.
 You have to change it once the DOM has been updated, using an effect, particularly if there's any concurrent rendering.

 I haven't seen this approach used elsewhere.
 Normally, people create refs to the bits of state that they need special access to.
 That gets painful as you modify your code and need access to other bits of state, then have to fiddle around with the refs again.
 This feels cleaner.
 You do the ref magic once for the completion function.
 The code inside the completion function works like any other handler in React, automatically binding to whatever state you want to use.